2021–22 Liga IV

-The 2021–22 Liga IV was the 80th season of the Liga IV, the fourth tier of the Romanian football league system.
-The champions of each county association play against one from a neighboring county in a play-off to gain promotion in Liga III.
+The 2021–22 Liga IV was the 80th season of Liga IV and the 54th since the 1968 administrative and territorial reorganization of the country, representing the fourth tier of the Romanian football league system.
+The champions of each county association played against one from a neighbouring county in a play-off for promotion to Liga III.

 The counties were divided into seven regions, each consisting of six counties and the draw was made on 24 February 2022.